cawabunga/headless-web3-provider/README.md

 ```

 ## About
-The library emulates a Web3 wallet behaviour like Metamask.
-It is useful for E2E testing if your application sends transactions or uses ethereum authentication.
-The library allows to programatically accept or decline operations (switching a network, connecting a wallet, sending a transaction).
+The headless-web3-provider library emulates a Web3 wallet similar to Metamask and provides programmatic control over various operations, such as switching networks, connecting a wallet, and sending transactions, making it useful for end-to-end testing of Ethereum-based applications.
+It allows to programmatically accept or decline operations, making it handy for test automation.

 #### Supported methods